filipecalegario/awesome-generative-ai/README.md

 ## Large Language Models (LLMs)

+* [comet-ml/opik](https://github.com/comet-ml/opik): Evaluate, test, and ship LLM applications with a suite of observability tools to calibrate language model outputs across your dev and production lifecycle.
 * [mendableai/firecrawl](https://github.com/mendableai/firecrawl): Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.
 * [QuivrHQ/MegaParse](https://github.com/quivrhq/megaparse): File Parser optimised for LLM Ingestion with no loss.
 Parse PDFs, Docx, PPTx in a format that is ideal for LLMs.
 * [LiteLLM](https://www.litellm.ai/): a proxy server to manage auth, loadbalancing, and spend tracking across 100+ LLMs, all in the OpenAI format